1. Cultural policy system

 - the support of artistic research and innovation;

-- higher training in all cultural disciplines; and
+- higher training in all cultural disciplines;

 - the diffusion of Italian culture and art abroad.

 These matters still remain the basis of government action, although between 2006 and 2021 a series of legislative decrees have partially changed the areas of competence of the Ministry (for example with respect to the tourism sector) and its organizational structure (see chapter 3.1 and 4.2).

 Although there is no automatic correlation of these objectives with the cultural policy principles of the Council of Europe – promotion of identity and diversity, support to creativity – they appear to be well connected with identity and creativity issues, and in some way with participation.
 On the other hand, the goal of promoting diversity in cultural life as a whole has not yet become a real priority for our national cultural policy (see chapter 2.5).

 There is no official definition of “culture” in Italy, nor are the boundaries of the cultural field outlined in a rigid way by government action.
 The rationalization of most of the cultural competencies under one single Ministry was, actually, the outcome of a very long and fairly empirical process.

 However, Italy has always been actively involved in the process to establish a common definition of culture, carried out by international organizations, as a precondition for pursuing statistical harmonization and comparability among countries.
 The original Eurostat definition of the cultural sector, agreed upon by the Italian and the other EU governments, covered the following domains: heritage; archives; libraries; visual arts and architecture; performing arts; books and the press; cinema and the audiovisual sector.
 Crafts and advertising have also been added in 2013.

 The Italian cultural policy model may be considered from an economic and an administrative point of view.